Skip to main content

 Frequently asked — therapy in Dallam County

-Can I see a therapist by video from Dallam County?
+Where can I see a licensed therapist near Dallam County?

 What if I'm in a mental health crisis in Dallam County?